 Her little grandson, Lawrence Engebretsen, made his home with the family for many years, the two were always together and it is a strange coincidence that one whom she loved so well should precede her in death by three days.
-It seems as though he called her in join him in his heavenly home.
+It seems as though he called her to join him in his heavenly home.

-It would be difficult to enumerate the many events that have taken place from 1844 to 1934.
+It would be dificult to enumerate the many events that have taken place from 1844 to 1934.
 When the family came to Eagle there was only one railroad in Wisconsin, namely, from Eagle to Milwaukee, the village was in its infancy, the lighting consisted of home-made candles and the conveniences of a home were of the pioneer order.
-God spared ber life far beyond the usual three score and ten years and thus enabled her to view not only the improved conditions but to enjoy them surrounded by her family who are held in high esteem in the community.
+God spared her life far beyond the usual three score and ten years and thus enabled her to view not only the improved conditions but to enjoy them surrounded by her family who are held in high esteem in the community.

 The funeral took place from St. Theresa church Monday forenoon, Oct.
 15th, Rev. Father Elsinger, pastor officiating.
-Interment was in the family lot in St. Theresa Oak Knoll remeters, where his buried her bury
+Interment was in the family lot in St. Theresa Oak Knoll cemetery, where lie buried her husband and son.
+The floral tributes were many and beautiful.
+The attendance was large.